arielsalminen/vue-design-system/README.md

 #### I want to use another typeface, how do I change it?

 Vue Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
 To load your own font files, see [Getting Started with WebFontLoader](https://github.com/typekit/webfontloader#get-started).
 Currently, the app is loading *Fira Sans* and a few different weights from Google Fonts.
-See `src/App.vue` for an example.
-To get the fonts working in the Styleguide as well, you’ll want to add the same configuration to `docs/styleguide.helper.js`.
+See `src/utils/webFontLoader.js` for an example.

 #### Why aren’t there more components by default?